 Short on time and would prefer a tour?

 There are a few different tours you can join to make the most of your time in Edinburgh.
 Here are a couple I recommend:

 The Red Bus Bistro is one of the quirkier tours in Edinburgh, where you go on a bus tour while enjoying afternoon tea!
 Don’t worry, more or less everything is glued to the table with movable springs so you won’t end up having a giant food fight.
 Oh, and there’s prosecco!

 Read more: 10 Must-Sees in Scotland You Can’t Miss

 There is also a pass you can buy that includes the Hop On, Hop Off bus, entry to Edinburgh Castle, Holyrood Palace and the Royal Yacht Britannia.

 Edinburgh in 2 Days Location Map

 There you have it- my local guide on how to make the most of Edinburgh in 2 days!
-With this itinerary you’ve experienced everything Edinburgh has to offer: yummy food, local traditions, castles and palaces, history, hiking, Scottish dancing and much, much more!
-You may even fall in love with Edinburgh like I did and consider moving here.
+With this itinerary, you’ve experienced everything Edinburgh has to offer: yummy food, local traditions, castles and palaces, history, hiking, Scottish dancing and much, much more!
+You may even fall in love with Edinburgh as I did and consider moving here.
 If so, I’ve written a guide on that too.

 Have you tried my Edinburgh in 2 days itinerary?
 Drop a comment below!